© Photo „Nablus at 7am“ by rpb1001 via CC BY-NC 2.0 via Flickr

 What happened afterwards?

-The three pilots proved to be a success so that the MoLG agreed to continue the process.
-Based on the SDGs and selected City WORKS tools from the workshops, guidelines were developed that shall help to integrate them into local development planning processes.
+The three pilots proved to be a success, meaning that the MoLG agreed to continue the process.
+Based on the SDGs and selected City WORKS tools from the workshops, guidelines were developed that should help to integrate them into local development planning processes.
 The guidelines are currently under review as an annex to the development planning manual.
 The implementation of the guidelines will go hand in hand with a training for selected municipalities in the West Bank and Gaza, involving the three consultants from the pilot phase.
-Around 30 big and medium-sized cities will be eligible for the training.
+Around 30 large and medium-sized cities will be eligible for the training.